speedb-io/documentation/rocksdb-basics.md

 ### LSM Levels and Compaction&#x20;

 LSM stores data in multiple levels to enhance read performance.
 Since each level contains sorted runs, read operations can be efficiently performed by sequentially scanning the levels from the highest to lowest, gradually merging and retrieving the required data.
-This approach reduces random disk accesses and enhances overall read efficiency.
+This approach reduces random disk access and enhances overall read efficiency.
 (L0 to LN).

-The SST files within each level aren't overlapping (except in L 0), so a get only needs to do roughly as many reads as the number of levels.
+The SST files within each level aren't overlapping (except in L 0), so a GET only needs to do roughly as many reads as the number of levels.

 Compaction is the process of moving data between levels in the background.

-The process of compaction is called that way because it chooses two or more overlapping SST files from one or more levels and combines them into a new sorted collection of key-value pairs, discarding older versions of keys and tombstoned ones (possibly creating more than a single output SST).
+The process of compaction is called that way because it chooses two or more overlapping SST files from one or more levels and combines them into a new sorted collection of key-value pairs, discarding older versions of keys and tombstoned (possibly creating more than a single output SST).